-- Prior to registering for classes, meet with your academic advisor to determine an appropriate schedule for the semester.
+- Prior to registering for classes, meet with your Academic Advisor to determine an appropriate schedule for the semester.

-- Check your status in the Student Administration System to ensure there are no holds (e.g., Bursar, Advising) that may prevent you from registering.
+- Check your status in the Student Administration System (PeopleSoft) to ensure there are no holds (e.g., Bursar, Advising) that may prevent you from registering.

 - Meet with your DSP prior to registering for classes to discuss any concerns.

 - Register for your classes using the Student Administration System (PeopleSoft) on the designated day.
 NOTE: Students will have continuous access to register for classes beyond the priority registration start date; however, choosing to register late may result in classes no longer being available.

 - Meet with students to discuss priority registration;

 - Send notifications each semester to students approved for priority registration with information regarding dates and procedures;